Missouri football program pushes again for racial justice

 Once at the courthouse, the group locked arms and knelt for 8 minutes, 46 seconds to recognize the amount of time that Minneapolis police officer Derek Chauvin had his knee on the neck of George Floyd, the black man who died after pleading that he could not breathe.
 Then about 60 members of the group headed inside and registered to vote.

 ''It's not us versus them.
-It's all of us versus racism,'' said Drinkwitz, who was hired from Appalachian State last fall to replace Gary Pinkel and has championed a ''NewZou'' branding. ''This is not a situation where it's a 'them' thing, it's an 'us' thing.
+It's all of us versus racism,'' said Drinkwitz, who was hired from Appalachian State last fall to replace Barry Odom and has championed a ''NewZou'' branding. ''This is not a situation where it's a 'them' thing, it's an 'us' thing.
 By us participating in the walk, we're all behind the fact that we're committed to equality.''

 Despite appearing in only a handful of games as a freshman, Manuel felt a certain obligation to lead the effort.
 Manuel grew up in Columbia, graduated from Rock Bridge High School and chose to attend his hometown school over scholarship offers from Iowa State, Michigan State and a handful of other major universities.